Geochemistry

 Prerequisites

-Each entering student will have an entrance interview with members of the Geochemistry subprogram faculty.
-Since entering students may not be proficient in both areas, a placement examination in geology and/or chemistry may be required upon the discretion of the interviewing faculty.
-If a placement examination is given, the results may be used to establish deficiency requirements.
+In order to identify any course deficiencies, each entering student will have an entrance interview with members of the Geochemistry subprogram faculty.
 Credit toward a graduate degree will not be granted for courses taken to fulfill deficiencies.

 Program Requirements